-I first saw these interesting creations at the James Pringle Shopping Outlet in Leith, Scotland (a decent place to look for a few souvenirs, if not a tad bit on the kitschy side – I did once find a very good hat!).
-I have since seen Heathergems for sale at the Celtic shop near my hometown here in the States.
+I first saw these interesting creations at the James Pringle Shopping Outlet in Leith, Scotland (a decent place to look for a few souvenirs, if not a tad bit on the kitschy side – I did once find a very cute hat!).
+Since I was last in Scotland, I have seen Heathergems for sale at the Celtic shop near my hometown here in the States.

 Aside from the Scottish thistle, perhaps no other flower epitomizes Scotland the way that the heather plant does.
-It makes me think of the movie Brigadoon – Gene Kelley capturing the heart of the beautiful Cyd Charisse as he sings sweetly to her of the heather on the hill.
-The song follows with a dance number that has the pair gliding over the moor and I think that maybe Cyd Charisse isn’t the only one who is falling in love.
-We do too a little.
+It makes me think of the 1954 MGM musical Brigadoon – Gene Kelley singing to the beautiful Cyd Charisse about the heather on the hill and the pair falling in love as they glide effortlessly over the moor.
+Sigh…

 The Heather On the Hill

 Heather is an indigenous, low growing, hardy plant that grows wild in Scotland.
-It is known for its lovely blooms which typically range from lilac to purple, although other less common varieties can be found.
+It is known for its lovely blooms, which typically range from lilac to purple, although other less common varieties are found.

-The first Heathergems were produced in the 1950’s but it wasn’t until 1970 that a small factory was established in a town in South Lanarkshire.
-From there, the factory relocated to Blair Atholl in Perthshire and today, the family-run business is operated from a factory in Pitlochry, Scotland.
+The first Heathergems were produced in the 1950s, but it wasn’t until 1970 that the company established a small factory in a town in South Lanarkshire.
+From there, the factory relocated to Blair Atholl in Perthshire, and today, the family-run business operates from a factory in Pitlochry, Scotland.
 Heathergems can be found throughout the United Kingdom and at shops around the world.

 I thought it might be fun to take a closer look at just how these unique creations are made.

-- The heather is hand-picked, the green foliage still clinging to the upper part of the stems.
+- The heather is hand-picked with the green foliage still clinging to the upper part of the stems.

 - The plants are cut into lengths of about 25 cm.